varbench/varbench/README.md

-# Classical Variational Benchmarks for Digital Quantum Simulators
+# Variational Benchmarks for Quantum Many-Body Problems

 Benchmark data are presented in folders that correspond to different Hamiltonian types.
 For example, the folder `TFIsing` contains data for the transverse-field Ising model.